 Experts aren’t sure if exercise effectively induces labor.
 But regular exercise during pregnancy may lower your risk of having a cesarean delivery.
 It’s important to continue your exercise routine, even up until your due date.

 Using castor oil for labor induction has mixed results.
-Some studies have found that using castor oil to induce labor in women who are close to their due dates can be helpful, with others have found that it really doesn't work.
+Some have found that using castor oil to induce labor in women who are close to their due dates can be helpful, with have found that it really doesn't work.
 If you do decide to try castor oil, be sure to talk to your doctor about it and don’t try to induce labor unless you’re at least 39 weeks.
 Also, be sure to be near a bathroom, because castor oil stimulates the bowels to empty.

 There are risks to trying at-home induction techniques.
 The biggest risk would be if you’re preterm and your baby isn’t head-down.
 Induction techniques to break your water may carry a risk of your baby's umbilical cord slipping out before their head.
 This is a life-threatening emergency called cord prolapse.